An innovative, holistic 360-degree risk management-based approach to equity investment

 - Pillar II: Exclusionary Screening (Exclusion of Non-covered entities, Worst-in-class entities, and High Carbon Emitters)

-- Pillar III: ESG Risk Control (Aggregate level ESG score and carbon footprint, Fundamental analysis)
+- Pillar III: ESG Risk Control (Aggregate level ESG score and GHG intensity, Fundamental analysis)

 - Pillar IV: Active Ownership (Proxy voting, Direct Engagement, and Collaborative Engagement)